rbind/b-rodrigues.github.com/pages/simulated_max_lik.md

 <body>

 <p>This document details section <em>12.4.5.
-Unobserved Heterogeneity Example</em> from Camoron and Trivedi's book - MICROECONOMETRICS: Methods and Applications.
+Unobserved Heterogeneity Example</em> from Cameron and Trivedi's book - MICROECONOMETRICS: Methods and Applications.
 The original source code giving the results from table 12.2 are available from the authors&#39; site <a href="http://cameron.econ.ucdavis.edu/mmabook/mmaprograms.html">here</a> and written for Stata.
-This is an attempt to translate the code to R. I'd like to thanks Reddit user <a href="http://www.reddit.com/user/anonemouse2010">anonemouse2010</a> for his advice which helped me writing the function.</p>
+This is an attempt to translate the code to R. I'd like to thanks Reddit user <a href="http://www.reddit.com/user/anonemouse2010">anonemouse2010</a> for his advice which helped me write the function.</p>

 <p>Consult the original source code if you want to read the authors&#39; comments.
 If you want the R source code without all the commentaries, grab it <a href='/assets/code/simulated_max_lik.R'>here</a>.
 This is not guaranteed to work, nor to be correct.
 It could set your pet on fire and/or eat your first born.
 Use at your own risk.
 I may, or may not, expand this example.
 Corrections, constructive criticism are welcome.</p>